 New rateable values for the next revaluation will come into effect on 1st April 2021 and will determine business rates liabilities until 31st March 2024.
 They will be based upon an estimate by the Valuation Office Agency of the property’s open market rental value on 1st April 2019, the antecedent valuation date.

 Robert Hayton, Head of UK business rates at Altus Group says that Landlords are having to share a “disproportionate burden of the high street pain” adding “commensurate tax reductions by virtue of what is happening in the retail rents market generally will only come into effect in 2 years time at the next revaluation and even then such reductions are likely to be gradually phased in without a change in approach by Government.”

-The full Business Rates Review can be downloaded here.
+The Altus Group Annual Business Rates Review 2020 can be viewed here.